Little Richard: 1962–1979: Return to secular music

-In 1962, concert promoter Don Arden persuaded Little Richard to tour Europe after telling him his records were still selling well there.
+In 1962, concert promoter Don Arden persuaded Little Richard to tour Europe after telling him his records were selling well there.
 With soul singer Sam Cooke as an opening act, Richard, who featured a teenage Billy Preston in his gospel band, figured it was a gospel tour and, after Cooke's delayed arrival forced him to cancel his show on the opening date, performed only gospel material during the show, leading to boos from the audience expecting Richard to sing his rock and roll hits.
 The following night, Richard viewed Cooke's well-received performance.
 Bringing back his competitive drive, Richard and Preston warmed up in darkness before launching into "Long Tall Sally", resulting in frenetic, hysterical responses from the audience.
 A show at Mansfield's Granada Theatre ended early after fans rushed the stage.

 Hearing of Richard's shows, Brian Epstein, manager of the Beatles, asked Don Arden to allow his band to open for Richard on some tour dates, to which he agreed.
 The first show for which the Beatles opened was at New Brighton's Tower Ballroom that October.
 The following month they, along with Swedish singer Jerry Williams and his band The Violents, opened for Richard at the Star-Club in Hamburg.
 During this time, Richard advised the group on how to perform his songs and taught Paul McCartney his distinctive vocalizations.
-Back in the United States, Richard recorded six rock and roll songs with his 1950's band, the Upsetters for Little Star Records, under the name "World Famous Upsetters", hoping this would keep his options open in maintaining his position as a minister.
+Back in the United States, Richard recorded six rock and roll songs with his 1950s band, the Upsetters for Little Star Records, under the name "World Famous Upsetters", hoping this would keep his options open in maintaining his position as a minister.

 In the fall of 1963, Richard was called by a concert promoter to rescue a sagging tour featuring The Everly Brothers, Bo Diddley and the Rolling Stones.
 Richard agreed and helped to save the tour from flopping.
 At the end of that tour, Richard was given his own television special for Granada Television titled The Little Richard Spectacular.
 The special became a ratings hit and after 60,000 fan letters, was rebroadcast twice.
 In 1964, now openly re-embracing rock and roll, Richard released "Bama Lama Bama Loo" on Specialty Records.
-Due to his UK exposure, the song reached the top twenty there but only climbed to number 82 in the U.S. Later in the year, he signed with Vee-Jay Records, then on its dying legs, to release his "comeback" album, Little Richard Is Back.
+Due to his UK exposure, the song reached the top twenty there but only hit 82 in the U.S. Later in the year, he signed with Vee-Jay Records, then on its dying legs, to release his "comeback" album, Little Richard Is Back.
 Due to the arrival of the Beatles and other British bands as well as the rise of soul labels such as Motown and Stax Records and the popularity of James Brown, Richard's new releases were not well promoted or well received by radio stations.
+However, his first Vee Jay album made number 136 on a major chart.
 In November/December 1964, Jimi Hendrix joined Richard's Upsetters band as a full member.